canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 UP4W should have already pro-attached this instance.
 To verify:

-- Run `pro status`.
+- Run `pro status`

 You should see some services enabled (for now, ESM) and the account and subscription information at the bottom of the output:

 ```bash